ritesh-kanchi/ritesh-kanchi/README.md

 ## Hi there!
 I'm Ritesh Kanchi.
-I'm a junior at the [University of Washington](https://uw.edu) studying Computer Science with a focus on Human-Computer Interaction.
-I work on developing and designing experiences that are accessible, impactful, and (hopefully) a bit magical ✨
+I'm a junior at the [University of Washington](https://uw.edu) studying Computer Science with a focus on HCI and Design.
+I work on and research accessibility, education, and interface design within the realm of Human-Computer Interaction.

 ## About me
 My work involves developing and designing experiences that are accessible, impactful, and (hopefully) a bit magical ✨.
 At this intersection of design and development, I believe in crafting digital encounters that are equitable, inclusive, and empowering, while focusing on the human behind the screen.